 Cointreau was revealed to use a centrifuge in their production process but was very cryptic about why exactly they used it and Joseph Merory shared a wildly intricate recipe for a triple-sec that had multiple stages of terpene removal but no detailed explanation why.

-What I’m wondering is if any of the heads fractions of gin distillations can be process by centrifuge for ignoble terpene removal then reintroduced into the hearts fraction to maximize fidelity because undesirable terpenes and desirable volatile oils are likely to overlap.
-Cointreau does staggering volumes and uses a continuous centrifuge, but batch style blood bank centrifuges are ubiquitous in culinary these days and the heads fraction of a gin distillation might practically be processed in one.
+What I’m wondering is if any of the heads fractions of gin distillations can be processed by centrifuge for ignoble-ordinary terpene removal then reintroduced into the hearts fraction to maximize fidelity because undesirable terpenes and desirable volatile oils are likely to overlap.
+Cointreau does staggering volumes and uses a continuous centrifuge, but batch style surplus hospital blood bank centrifuges are ubiquitous in culinary these days (older Jouan models) and the heads fraction of a gin distillation might practically be processed in one.
 But are any sophisticated producers doing this?
 It seems like the big guys are successfully private enough about their ways that they could be doing tons of things we don’t yet know about.

 Hopefully I’ll be in a position to investigate this first hand soon.
 I do have a gorgeous three liter centrifuge ready to play with the fractions.